usun813/temp/README.md

-# For final task of Data Journalism in the media department
+# For final task of Data Journalism